Diosdado Cabello

-Cabello has been accused by Venezuelan defectors and pro-opposition media of being a major figure in the Cartel of the Suns, using nepotism to reward friends and family members, and directing colectivos while paying them with funds from Petróleos de Venezuela.
-In 2013, there were at least 17 formal corruption allegations lodged against Cabello in Venezuela's prosecutors office.
-On 26 March 2020, the U.S. Department of State offered $10 million for information leading to his arrest and/or conviction by the US in relation to drug trafficking and narco-terrorism.
+Cabello has been accused by Venezuelan defectors and pro-opposition media, and the United States of leading the Cartel of the Suns, using nepotism to reward friends and family members, and directing colectivos while paying them with funds from Petróleos de Venezuela.
+In 2013, there were at least 17 formal corruption allegations lodged against Cabello in Venezuela's prosecutors office, and from 2016 to 2017, Cabello allegedly received more than $150 million in bribes, and misused more than $230 million.
+Central Bank of Venezuela was reported that Cabello had a German bank account of $250 million.
+In 2015, convicted drug traffickers and nephews of Cilia Flores, Efraín Antonio Campos Flores and Francisco Flores de Freitas stated they received orders from Cabello and Tareck El Assami, who was also later convicted and imprisoned.
+On 26 March 2020, the U.S. Department of State offered $10 million for information leading to his arrest or conviction by the US in relation to drug trafficking and narco-terrorism.
+In 2025, DEA announced a new $25 million reward for Cabello's capture as he was indicted for drug trafficking and narcoterrorism.

-Described in 2013 as the second most powerful man in Venezuela, Reuters wrote in 2012 that Cabello possessed significant "sway with the military and lawmakers plus close links to businessmen."
+Cabello was described in 2013 as the second most powerful man in Venezuela.
+Reuters wrote in 2012 that he possessed significant "sway with the military and lawmakers plus close links to businessmen".

 Early life and education

 Diosdado Cabello was born in El Furrial, in the state of Monagas.
 In 1987, he graduated second in his class from the Venezuelan Military Academy.
 His measured intelligence quotient (IQ) was ranked as the fifth-highest among all students in the institution's history.
 His background is in engineering.
 He has an undergraduate degree in systems engineering from the Instituto Universitario Politécnico de las Fuerzas Armadas Nacionales and a graduate degree in engineering project management from the Andrés Bello Catholic University.